A functional law of large numbers for a spatial model of Muller's ratchet: Preliminaries

-We are now ready to properly define the meaning of a weak solution to the PDE~\eqref{Paper02_PDE_scaling_limit}.
+We are now ready to properly define the meaning of a weak solution to the system of PDEs~\eqref{Paper02_PDE_scaling_limit}.
 We will be thinking of weak solutions in the sense of distributions, rather than in the sense of elements of Sobolev spaces (see~\cite[Chapter~2]{hytonen2016analysis} for the difference between these concepts).